franciscolopezsancho/akka-persistence-query-training/exercise_01_reading_from_journal/README.md

 ##### Some hints:
 The idea then, is to consume events from the journal.
 This will be done creating a Source that comes from the appropriate [akka-persistance-jdbc](https://doc.akka.io/docs/akka-persistence-jdbc/3.5.2/) query.
 Using that library you can find two kinds:

-      current[X] which are bounded streams.
+   * current[X] which are bounded streams.
-      and the rest like e.g. eventsByTag, which are an unbounded stream.
+   *  the rest like e.g. eventsByTag, which are an unbounded stream.

 Let's start retreiving the Ids.
 The task would be then to print them in the console when running the test.
 I wouldn't care to create an specific class for this.
 We are just learning how to use the library so I'd just write code in the `ProjectionSpec` class.